lopezrunco/entremates-blog-2024-frontend/README.md

 #### [ ] Ready to publish (Jun 2024)

 ## Future Functionalities
+- [ ] Modularize StyledComponents or migrate to Tailwind CSS
 - [ ] CRUD ads & magazine posts
 - [ ] Analytics (Admin users)
 - [ ] Registered users can like, comment, and share blog articles